Mehmteren/SkinDisease_Detection/README.md

 # Dermatology Support and Information Mobile Application

 This project aims to develop a mobile application where users can get information about skin diseases and facilitate the diagnostic process of dermatologists.
-The project consists of two main parts:
+The project consists of two main parts :

 1. **Dermatology Diagnostic Support System**: To help dermatologists diagnose skin diseases more accurately.
 2. **User Information and Product Recommendation System**: Providing users with information about skin diseases and making appropriate product recommendations.